continuedev/continue/docs/docs/customize/tutorials/build-your-own-context-provider.md

 continueApi?.registerCustomContextProvider(customProvider);
 ```

-This will register `MyCustomProvider` provider with Continue
+This will register `MyCustomProvider` with Continue!

 ![alt text](./assets/image.png)